Ditto Network is a decentralized network designed to execute custom automations with high availability and scalability.

 Validator Updates

-Using the example of a validator update message, when it reaches the MessageRouter, it is sent to the x/restaking module, which takes a list of operators as input and updates the set of validators in the network.
+Using the example of a validator update message, when it reaches the MessageRouter, it is sent to the

 The operator first registers on one of the supported L1 restaking protocols (Symbiotic or Eigenlayer).
-This involves staking tokens and completing the protocol’s registration process.

 Kepler Node Setup